OWASP/IoTGoat/README.md

 ## Getting started

-Multiple methods exist to get started with hacking IoTGoat.
+Several methods exist to get started with hacking IoTGoat.

 1. For those looking to extract the filesystem, analyze configurations and binaries statically, download the latest precompiled firmware release from https://github.com/scriptingxss/IoTGoat/releases.
 Refer to OWASP's [Firmware Security Testing Methodology](https://github.com/scriptingxss/owasp-fstm/) to help with identifying vulnerabilities.